helix-editor/helix/book/src/keymap.md

 Select mode echoes Normal mode, but changes any movements to extend selections rather than replace them.
-Goto motions are also changed to extend, so that `vgl` for example extends the selection to the end of the line.
+Goto motions are also changed to extend, so that `vgl`, for example, extends the selection to the end of the line.

 Search is also affected.
 By default, `n` and `N` will remove the current